The best areas where to stay in Athens

 Do you want to see more accommodations in the Psiri area?
 Click here.

 4) SYNTAGMA SQUARE

-The name Syntagma means Constitution and, this Square that is the most famous square in Athens and all Greece has a long history: it seems every major event in Greece has either been mourned or celebrated here.
+The name Syntagma means Constitution and, this square is the most famous in Athens, and all of Greece has a long history.
+It seems every major event in Greece has either been mourned or celebrated here.

 Don’t miss the visit of the Parliament, the tomb of the unknown soldier and Evzones, the elite soldiers who guard the grave and the Palace.

-Syntagma is a very convenient location for visitors looking for where to stay in Athens because it is central neighbourhood and it is within walking distance to the main areas such as Plaka, Anafiotika, Monastiraki, Psiri and even Kolonaki.
+Syntagma is a convenient location for visitors looking for where to stay in Athens because it is a central neighbourhood.
+It is within walking distance to the main areas such as Plaka, Anafiotika, Monastiraki, etc. Psiri and even Kolonaki.

-The main shopping streets branch from Syntagma Square, especially Ermou street which links the Square with the oldest quarters of the city, and it’s plenty of upscale hotels, restaurants, and cafes.
+The main shopping streets branch from Syntagma Square, especially Ermou street, which links the square with the city’s oldest quarters, and it’s plenty of upscale hotels, restaurants, and cafes.

 Nearest metro station: Syntagma, Acropolis, Panepistimio, X95 bus to the airport (on the right side of the square).